Comparisons of two-stage models for flood mitigation of electrical substations: Literature Review

-In our past work, we conducted a preliminary comparison of the DC and LPAC models in the context of winter storm planning under uncertainty and observed that long-term grid winterization decisions are largely unimpacted by the choice of these two power flow models; however, grid topology was assumed to be static in that study \citep{Austgen2022a}.
+In our past work, we compared the DC and LPAC models in a similar winter storm mitigation context and observed that that the mitigation decisions are largely unimpacted by the choice of these two power flow models; however, grid topology was assumed to be static in that study \citep{Austgen2022a}.
 In this paper, we similarly compare the DC and LPAC models in the context of flood mitigation planning, an application in which grid topology varies based on the mitigation decisions and flooding realizations.
-Importantly, we solve every instance of the approximated problem to certified optimality to ensure fairer solution comparisons and avoid the potential issue of the existence of multiple qualitatively diverse near-optimal mitigation strategies.